ecelis/iridescence/README.md

     * To the right there is the interactive area for D&D objects
     * Properties Panel is bottom
       - Edits properties for adapters and connections in the workspace
-  * Adapter connects toa data source
+  * Adapter connects to a data source
     * An URL is the format to connect to any data source
     * While editing the adapter propertis it tests the connection and when successful fetches the data structures from it